dot mandala on black canvas

 I start by copying patterns to understand structure, then tweak elements like color schemes or dot sizes.
 Over time, I combine different patterns for a hybrid design.

+Choosing color blends that resonate with me helps make the work recognizable.
 I take photos of my work to track progress.
 Revisiting past work reveals patterns in preference and technique, guiding future projects.

 Get Started on Your Mandala Journey